freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 Wiring these switches up to the gamelogic engine with code can be a tedious process, so VPE provides a graphical interface where you can do it easily.
 If you've named them appropriately it can even guess which switch maps to which game item.

-You can open the switch manager under *Visual Pinball -> Switch Manager*.
+You can open the switch manager under *Pinball -> Switch Manager*.

 ![Switch Manager](switch-manager.png)
 <small>Switch matrix from *Medieval Madness*.</small>